SSI State Supplementary Payments / Optional State Supplements and Eldercare

 Supplemental Security Income (SSI) state supplemental payments are monthly cash payments offered by the states to low-income individuals or their care providers to supplement one’s federal payment.
-(Learn more about SSI here).
-As of 2018, the current federal SSI amount is set at $750 / month for an individual, so the state’s supplemental payment would make one’s monthly payment greater than $750.
+(Learn more about SSI here

 There can be considerable confusion surrounding state supplements to SSI payments due to the variety of names by which they can be referred.
-Among these are State Supplementary Payments, SSP, Optional State Supplements, OSS and simply Supplemental Assistance.
+Among these are State Supplementary Payments, SSP, Adult Public Assistance, Optional State Supplements, OSS and simply Supplemental Assistance.

 All applicants must currently be receiving federal SSI payments and be a resident of the state in which they are seeking SSI state supplemental payments.
 Eligibility for the state supplemental payments is determined at the state level and is based solely on the income and assets of the applicant.
 Their age, health, marital or veteran status, geographic location within their state, and their care needs do not directly impact their eligibility.
 However, it may very likely impact the amount of financial assistance they receive.